History of Austria: Post-revolutionary Austria (1848–1866)

 Separatist tendencies (especially in Lombardy and Hungary) were suppressed by military force.
 A constitution was enacted in March 1848, but it had little practical impact, although elections were held in June.
 The 1850s saw a return to neoabsolutism and abrogation of constitutionalism.
-However, one of the concessions to revolutionaries with a lasting impact was the freeing of peasants in Austria.
+That said, one of the concessions to revolutionaries with a lasting impact was the freeing of peasants in Austria.
 This facilitated industrialization, as many flocked to the newly industrializing cities of the Austrian domain (in the industrial centers of Bohemia, Lower Austria, Vienna, and Upper Styria).
 Social upheaval led to increased strife in ethnically mixed cities, leading to mass nationalist movements.

-On the foreign policy front, Austria with its non-German constituencies, was faced with a dilemma in 1848 when Germany's Constituent National Assembly (Deutsche Konstituierende Nationalversammlung), of which Austria was a member, stated that members could not have a state connection with non-German states, leaving Austria to decide between Germany or its Empire and Hungarian union.
-However these plans came to nothing for the time being, but the concept of a smaller Germany that excluded Austria (Kleindeutschland) was to re-emerge as the solution in 1866.
+On the foreign policy front, Austria with its non-German constituencies, was faced with a dilemma in 1848 when Germany's Constituent National Assembly, of which Austria was a member, stated that members could not have a state connection with non-German states, leaving Austria to decide between Germany or its Empire and Hungarian union.
+These plans came to nothing for the time being, but the concept of a smaller Germany that excluded Austria was to re-emerge as the solution in 1866.
 Austria's neutrality during the Crimean War (1853–1856), while the emperor was preoccupied with his wedding, antagonized both sides and left Austria dangerously isolated, as subsequent events proved.